African-American Passport For Germany

 Meet John Clifton Duncan, Jr. from Philadelphia, Pennsylvania.
 John was quite precisely 16 years young when his passport was issued at the American consulate in Munich, Germany.
 John was a dependent of a member of the American military or naval forces or a dependent of a civilian employee of the Government on active duty outside the continental limits of the United States, as the stamp on page 5 indicates.

-This stamp clearly shows the “occupational” or “protective” power of the US Army in post-war Germany.
+This stamp clearly shows the “occupational” or “protective” power of the US Army in post-war Germany at that time.

 African-American Passport Germany